Chris Columbus (filmmaker): Upcoming projects

 Columbus has been attached as a director to a Hello Ghost remake, announced in 2011.
 In 2017, Columbus said he had written a script for Gremlins 3.

-In January 2025, it was reported by Deadline that Columbus was writing sequels to Gremlins and The Goonies for Warner Bros., which were later confirmed by the studio.
+In January 2025, it was reported by Deadline that Columbus was writing sequels to Gremlins and The Goonies for Warner Bros., which were later confirmed by the studio and also will have Steven Spielberg involved as a producer.
+In November 2025, it was confirmed that Columbus would be co-writing the script along with Zach Lipovsky and Adam Stein and that Columbus would also direct and produce Gremlins 3 replacing director Joe Dante who directed the first two films.
+Gremlins 3 is currently scheduled for release on November 19, 2027.

 Filmmaking style

 Columbus's films are often grounded in stories about unconventional and dysfunctional families, and explore characters who lose their loved ones.
 He is regarded as a "sentimental" filmmaker due to his exploration of contemporary domesticity.
 "One of the themes I've always been fascinated by is a character facing the potential of losing their family and what that means," Columbus said in 2017.
 Columbus is also known for creating "emotionally vivid scenes", and admits that he is drawn to extreme emotions.

 Burhan Wazir of The Guardian states that Columbus prefers characters that are the "everyday American men, women, and children who struggle to uphold family traditions against a changing, sometimes intimidating society".
 In 1993, Columbus said: "I can understand the validity of showing people the ugliness of the world, but I also think there is a place for movies to leave people with a sense of hope.
 If your film isn't going to do that, I just don't think it's worth making."
 Culture website The Take opined that Columbus excels in creating heartwarming family films with untrained child actors, but found box office success without an "incredibly distinct cinematic style" to his work.

 Columbus has served as a mentor to Robert Eggers since The Witch.